-This is how AppInternals can capture a call stack that is virtually unbounded—reaching even thousand of levels deep into user code.
+This is how Aternity APM can capture a call stack that is virtually unbounded—reaching even thousand of levels deep into user code.
 Open tracing spans are seamlessly integrated into our call stacks, and transactions are stitched end-to-end across all tiers, delivering the most complete distributed tracing in the industry.

 Efficient data transfer, storage and retrieval

-In addition, another level of pruning is applied to the data by the AppInternals aggregator agent to enable efficient data transfer and storage.
-This is done with proprietary data compression technology similar to the kind of smarts we’ve built into our SteelHeads for WAN optimization.
+In addition, another level of pruning is applied to the data by the Aternity APM aggregator agent to enable efficient data transfer and storage.
+This is done with proprietary data compression technology similar to the kind of smarts that are built into Riverbed SteelHeads for WAN optimization.
 Think of it as lossless compression, the way you can scale image files without loss of picture quality.

 High precision data holds the key to trustworthy machine-automated analysis.
 Our big data captures all trends, corner cases, and anomalies which our analytics can then surface reliably to accurately map dependencies, resolve complex problems, and optimize performance.